 Based upon delightful songs and singing games from Quebec.
 Score and five parts: oboe or clarinet, bassoon or 'cello or bass clarinet, piano or harpsichord.

-A Passacaglia for the standard woodwind quintet: flute, oboe, clarinet in B-flat, bassoon and horn in F. Composed in 2008 and slightly revised in 2016.
-The work eagerly awaiting it's first performance!
+A passacaglia for the standard woodwind quintet: flute, oboe, clarinet in B-flat, bassoon and horn in F. Composed in 2008 and slightly revised in 2016, then the title revised in 2018 to Passacaglia I. The work eagerly awaiting it's first performance!

 A stirring fanfare for 5 B-flat trumpets.
 Dedication: "In recognition of the outstanding teaching of Richard (Doc) Burkart, Emeritus Professor of Trumpet, The Ohio State University School of Music".